iNeil77/vllm-code-harness/docs/README.md

 ### HumanEval
 [HumanEval](https://huggingface.co/datasets/openai_humaneval): 164 handwritten Python programming problems with a function signature, docstring, body, and several unit tests.

 * Prompts & generation: in a zero-shot setting, we use function signatures as prompts to the models and generate code until some stop words.
-By default, top-p sampling is used with $p=0.95$ (same for the other tasks unless we say otherwise), this is set using the arguments `do_sample` and `top_p`.
+By default, top-p sampling is used with $p=0.95$ (same for the other tasks unless we say otherwise), this is set using the arguments `top_p`.
+To force greedy generations set `temperature` to a value less than $1e-5$.
 We follow Chen et al. approach for pass@k estimation, where $n=200 > k$ solutions are generated per problem for the estimation of the success rate (`n_samples=200`).
 * Evaluation: we evaluate the pass@1, pass@10 and pass@100 for a given temperature.